Ottercast/ottercast.github.io/content/en/docs/Getting started/_index.md

 ## Get your device

 You still need the Hardware?
-We are planning a small production run, but until that has happened, please refer to the production files and instructions located within our repositories.
+We are planning a small production run, but until that has happened, please refer to the production files and instructions located in our repositories.

 * [OtterCastAudioV2](https://github.com/Ottercast/OtterCastAmp/tree/main/gerber_v1.2)
 * [OtterCastAmp](https://github.com/Ottercast/OtterCastAudioV2/tree/main/production_v2.1)

 ## Get the firmware

-After acquiring your device you may head to our [firmware section](/docs/firmware/#download-ready-made-images).
+After acquiring your device, you may head to our [firmware section](/docs/firmware/#download-ready-made-images).

 ## Flashed, and now?

-You can mount the SD-Card to your computer and change the initial configuration by edition the `config.ini` file, present on the first partition.
+You can mount the SD-Card and change the initial configuration by edition the `config.ini` file, present on the first partition.
 You should add your Wifi credentials and give your Ottercast a lovely hostname, it will be displayed later when you are casting!
-If you need SSH access, you can add your public key by creating a `authorized_keys` file containing your key.
+If you need SSH access, you can add your public key by creating a `ssh_authoried_keys` file containing your key.

 ## It works!